mkashwin/unifiednamespace/README.md

 3. [HIVEMQ](https://www.hivemq.com)

 While HIVEMQ has the best documentation and community support I decided try out EMQX for the following reasons
 * EMQX is written in erlang which has a lower footprint than java (HIVEMQ).
-They also provide 2 versions of the broker, one specifically lightweight for edge deployment and the standard for enterprise or cloud deployment.
+* They also provide 2 versions of the broker, one specifically lightweight for edge deployment and the standard for enterprise or cloud deployment.

-The details of setting up the MQTT cluster are provided in **[02_mqtt-cluster](./02_mqtt-cluster/Readme.md)**.
+The details of setting up the MQTT cluster are provided in **[02_mqtt-cluster](./02_mqtt-cluster/README.md)**.
 The link provides the guidance to install EMQX on a K8s cluster using helm.

 ***Having said that, any of the above three would be perfectly good selections because***
 * All the three have extension capabilities via standard as well as custom plugins.
 However I liked the rules plugin from EMQX which comes by default allowing for lot of flexibility for pre and post processing messages.
 Also EMQX seems to be supporting the ability to create plugins in multiple languages
 * All three deploy very easily on K8s and all three have community (free) as well as commercial offering
-* All three support **MQTT 5** which is critical for manufacturers and **Sparkplug B** support
+* All three support **MQTT 5** which is critical for manufacturers. e.g. The concept of [Shared  Subscriptions](https://www.hivemq.com/blog/mqtt5-essentials-part7-shared-subscriptions/) enables clustering of the subscribers in order to better scale message processing if needed)
+* All three support  **Sparkplug B**
 * All three support MQTT bridging allowing copying data between edge to cloud instances
 * Both [HiveMQ](hivemq.com/mqtt-cloud-broker/) and [EMQX](https://www.emqx.com/en/cloud) provide fully managed cloud services which might be interesting offer to explore for your cloud / enterprise MQTT Cluster

 #### <a id="broker_plugin"> </a>
 >**Important Note:** The community edition of these brokers do not provide all functionalities. e.g. EMQX community doesn't allow plugins to be triggered on message delivery (this is an enterprise feature).
 As I wanted this solution to be completely open source and free, I decided to write an MQTT client subscribing to `"#"`.
 This works but is less efficient than creating a plugin within the broker and natively persisting the messages to a database.
 You can further optimize this by subscribing to a subset e.g. `"<enterprise>/#"`
-However if you go for the enterprise version, I would recommend creating a plugin instead of the [MQTT Listeners](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-data-bases) provided here for better performance.
+However if you go for the enterprise version, I would recommend creating a plugin instead of the [MQTT Listeners](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-databases) provided here for better performance.
 But for most scenarios, an MQTT client should suffice and be broker independent.

-Hence I decided to write [my own plugin](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-data-bases)  as an MQTT client which listens to the broker and on message persists the message ( either the GraphDB or the Historian)
+Hence I decided to write [my own plugin](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-databases)  as an MQTT client which listens to the broker and on message persists the message ( either the GraphDB or the Historian)

 ### **GraphDB**
 Normally I configured the MQTT publishers  to publish messages with retain flag so that consumers are able to get the latest message even if they weren't connected with broker at the time of publishing.